Races of Starsong

 - Carthusites are from Londor, they are pale but with disgusting black veins and natural eye-shadow that give them an uneasy look.
 Many have white hair.

 - High Elves are known for being collectors and perfectionists.
-They have a thousand years to master art, music and swordsmanship.
+They have a thousand years to master art, swordsmanship, whatever they desire.

 - Understand this; their pursuit for perfection and their ambition is the stuff that fells cities and burns innocents at the stake.

--Their culture and beliefs dictate that they are welcoming of knowledge, magic and attaining perfection.
+-Their culture and beliefs dictate that they are welcoming of knowledge, magic and attaining perfection, thus written by the Elf Scribe Luvos Sclorian.

 “Never trust a High Elf, they only watch out for themselves, once whatever they want from you is done and over, you’re less than dirt on their fancy shoe.”